 Academic Probation at the University level is a status incurred when the student fails to meet the standards defined in CGU's policy on Satisfactory Academic Progress (SAP).
 Student requirements for meeting SAP standards may be summarized as follow.

 Failure to meet these University standards prevents registration and graduation.
-But it may also qualify a student for probation in other important areas.
+It may also qualify a student for probation in other important areas.

-Students who are placed on academic probation by the University are advised to consult with Financial Aid or the International Student Coordinator regarding the extended impacts of academic probation.
+Students who are placed on academic probation by the University are advised to consult with Financial Aid or the International Student Services Office regarding the extended impacts of academic probation.

-Twice per year, the registrar conducts an SAP review of all student records, placing academic probation holds on students who have not met SAP requirements.
-These reviews are conducted at minimum in the month prior to the registration periods--in October before Spring registration and in March anticipating Summer/Fall registration.
+Twice per year, the Registrar conducts an SAP review of all student records, placing academic probation holds on students who have not met SAP requirements.
+These reviews are conducted at minimum in the month prior to the registration periods--in October before Spring registration and in March before Summer/Fall registration.

 Academic probation holds are not released until your record indicates that you have met all SAP standards.
-If you wish to enroll for another semester at CGU, action on your part is requred.
+If you wish to enroll for another semester at CGU, action on your part is required.

 STEP 1.
 Determine the reason for your being on academic probation by consulting the information on the hold available to you through your student portal.

 STEP 2.
 Review your record on your student portal.
-Since the academic probation hold (APR) was placed, grades may have been submitted that have raised your GPA or eliminated Incomplete grades.
-If your record now meets SAP requirements, notify the Registrar's Office by e-mailing firstname.lastname@example.org.
-Out of time holds (OUT) are addressed by seeking an extension on your time to degree.
+Since the Academic Probation Hold (APR) was placed, grades may have been submitted that have raised your GPA or eliminated Incomplete grades.
+If your record now meets SAP requirements, notify the Registrar's Office by e-mailing email@example.com.
+Out of time holds (OUT) are addressed by seeking an extension of time for your degree.

 STEP 3.
-Meet with your advisor to develop a strategy for working yourself out of this status.
+Meet with your advisor to develop a strategy for resolving your academic probation status.
 If your advisor is satisfied with your plan, do the following.